jtmuller5/jtmuller5.github.io/content/posts/2025/weekly/2025-week-3/index.md

 - https://lobste.rs/: Lobsters is a computing-focused community centered around link aggregation and discussion
 - https://netnewswire.com/: Free RSS feed reader
 - https://github.com/KKKZOZ/hugo-admonitions: GitHub style callouts for Hugo blogs
+- https://sfpc.study/: The School for Poetic Computation (a cool website design)
+- https://exa.ai: AI search how it should be done
+- https://og.new/: No-code app for creating slick OG images

 ## Tips